What busy moms really need is stress free meal prep. If you’re a busy mom or dad, then here’s your guide to stop stressing about your dinner menu.

 The worst thing you can do is spend hours planning and preparing your food just to have it go bad before you’re able to eat it.

-Before you hit the kitchen and start making things left and right, consider expiration date.
+Before you hit the kitchen and start making things left and right, consider expiration dates.

-Meal prep doesn’t have to be time-consuming, and it doesn’t have to be done all in one day.
+Meal prep doesn’t have to be time-consuming and can be, and it doesn’t have to be done all in one day.

-Use those pockets of extra time to your advantage, and make your meal plan work for you!
+Use those pockets of extra time to your advantage and make stress free meal prep a reality!

 If you’re looking for more tips on meal planning, don’t miss these: